 At Christmas, many areas of your business can be affected.
-Whether you are organising parties, entertaining clients, buying gifts or hiring seasonal staff, there are specific VAT, Payroll and Employment rules that need be taken into consideration.
-Christmas can also be a tricky time for people in the Credit Control department, with customers avoiding making payments.
+Whether you are organising parties, entertaining clients, buying gifts or hiring seasonal staff, there are specific VAT, Payroll and Employment rules that need to be considered.
+Christmas can also be a tricky time for people in the Credit Control department, with customers avoiding making payments before the break.
 Many businesses also see an increased number of new customers and more intense promotional activities at this time of year.
-It is crucial that data protection and the new GDPR remains at the forefront of your mind.
+It is crucial that data protection and GDPR remains at the forefront of your mind.

 This e-book is a quick guide to dealing with some of these common issues.
-We have highlighted five main areas of operation for you to consider during this time:
+We have highlighted six main areas of operation for you to consider during this time:

 - The application of VAT

+- International trade of goods

 - The management of staff under UK Employment Law

 - Collecting payments from customers

 - Ensuring data is handled correctly

 - Awareness of seasonal payroll issues